edertone/TurboCommons/TurboCommons-TS/extras/help/publish-release.md

 13 - Get the downloadable zip files for each target and update the files inside with the new versions
     - docs, readme, compiled code, etc..

-14 - Upload the new zip versions to turbocommons website for direct download
+14 - Upload the new zip versions to turboframework website for direct download
     - review that zip download work as expected

-15 - Upload the new generated docs to the turbocommons website
+15 - Upload the new generated docs to the turboframework website
     - review that links to docs still work